aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 * Configure your AWS credentials --> `aws configure` or for internal AWS users `isengardcli assume <yourrole>`
 * Install CDK if you haven't already --> `npm install -g aws-cdk`
 * Get your AWS Account Number --> `aws sts get-caller-identity`
-* Boostrap CDK so that you can build cdk assets -->`cdk bootstrap aws://ACCOUNT-NUMBER/REGION`
+* Bootstrap CDK so that you can build cdk assets --> `cdk bootstrap aws://ACCOUNT-NUMBER/REGION`

 ## To start deploying the CDK Stacks